ableplayer/ableplayer/README.md

 -   **id** - required; any unique ID
 -   **data-able-player** - required
 -   **data-start-time** - optional; time at which you want the audio to start playing (in seconds)
+-   **autoplay** - optional; play media automatically when page loads.
+For accessibility reasons, this is *not* recommended unless user is sure to *expect* media to automatically start.
+For example, autoplay could reasonably be used in conjunction with data-start-time in a media search application.
 -   **data-transcript-div** - optional; id of an external div in which to display the interactive transcript.
     The transcript is generated automatically if captions and/or descriptions are available.
     If this attribute is not provided the transcript will be displayed in its default container